 Early traveller John Liddiard Nicholas described Muriwhenua Māori in 1814, at a time when Europeans usually considered other races inferior:

 ‘I never thought it likely they could be so fine a race of people as I now found them.
 In their persons they generally rose above the middle stature, some were even six feet and upwards, and all their limbs were remarkable for perfect symmetry and great muscular strength.
 Their countenances … were pleasing and intelligent … Though too often ill-treated by Europeans, they shewed not the least distrust of coming among us.’
 1

 Trade brought a few hundred permanent settlers: retired ships’ captains, deserters, traders, artisans, escaped convicts and drifters.
-They co-existed with Māori in a working relationship, but in the 1830s appealed for British law and order.
+They coexisted with Māori in a working relationship, but in the 1830s some appealed for British law and order.

 The British government’s representative, James Busby (known as the British Resident), took up his appointment at Waitangi in 1833.
-The following year he organised selection by Māori of a national flag, primarily for ships being built at Hokianga.
+The following year he organised the selection by Māori of a national flag, primarily to be flown by ships being built at Hokianga.
 Northern Māori appealed in 1835 for British protection of their country’s independence, as other countries showed colonising ambitions.
 But Busby lacked the means to assert British authority.
-New Zealand would not become a British colony until 1840.
+New Zealand did not become a British colony until 1840.